ryanbcommits/shopping-list-app/README.md

 A full-stack shopping list application built with vanilla JavaScript and Firebase, featuring real-time data synchronization, user authentication, and comprehensive CRUD operations.

+## 🎉 Version 1.3.0 Release Notes

+### New Features
+- **✅ Live Search**: Real-time filtering as you type, case-insensitive match against item names
+- **✅ Combined Filters**: Search and category filter work simultaneously
+- **✅ Clear Button**: X appears when search has text, resets list on click
+- **✅ No Results Message**: Appears when nothing matches, disappears when results exist

 ## 🎉 Version 1.2.0 Release Notes

 ### New Features